trufont/trufont/INSTALL.md

 To build installation packages,

     cd Lib/ ;
     sh build.sh ;

+Distribution packages will be placed in in `Lib/dist/`.
-(To build an installation package for Mac OS X 10.9, you must build the package on that version of the OS.)
+To build an installation package for Mac OS X 10.9, you must build the package on that version of the OS.

 ## Uninstall